jabtronic/haltech_keypad_teensy/README.md

 # haltech_keypad_teensy

-This code is designed to run on a Teensy4.0 and will emulate a Haltech 15 button CAN Keypad "B".
+This program is designed to emulate a Haltech 15 button CAN Keypad "B".
+It runs on the Teensy4.0 Development Board.

+Credit to analoghan for the original code, I have just expanded on his sketch to include all 15 buttons and made it suitable for more generic use.
+His sketch is here [haltech_keypad_emulator](https://github.com/analoghan/haltech_keypad_emulator) and [YouTube video here](https://www.youtube.com/watch?v=lhPgehjmZn4)

-It simply takes button inputs from 15 input pins and converts them as CAN keypad buttons broadcast over Haltech CAN network.
+This program simply takes button inputs from 15 input pins and converts them as CAN keypad buttons to be broadcast over the Haltech CAN network.

+I'm not a programmer, I've tried to keep the code beginner friendly.

-You will need a Teensy 4.0, a 12v to 5v stepdown regulator, and a CANbus tranceiver.
+You will need a Teensy4.0 board, a 12v to 5v stepdown regulator, and a CANbus tranceiver.

-Credit to @analoghan for this code I have just modified his program for more generic use. [haltech_keypad_emulator](https://github.com/analoghan/haltech_keypad_emulator)

-I'm not a programmer so don't expect this code to be perfect.
-I didn't bother implementing any button debouncing because I'm using heavy Knitter pushbutton switches.
+A standard Arduino is not fast enough for the CANbus to work.

+ezButton is utilised for button debouncing.

 ### Hardware I used
 * [Teensy4.0](https://www.pjrc.com/store/teensy40.html)